caltechlibrary/newt/README.md

 I demonstrated the Newt concept to my colleagues with a prototype.
 The prototype talked to a JSON API provided by PostgREST+Postgres and used Pandoc running in server mode for a rendering engine.
 I got some polite supportive comments.
 No one was particularly excited by it.
 I demonstrated a prototype Newt at a my local SoCal Code4Lib group.
 There people were excited by PostgREST and Postgres and not so excited about data routing.
 This was discouraging.
 I thought I was barking up the wrong tree.
 Eventually I realized the ambivalence of the router was a type of success.
 Newt isn't exciting.
 Newt should never be exciting.
 It just routes data!
 You configure it and forget it.
 It just runs.

-The important take away was I had failed to appreceate how Newt successfully shifted the discussion from programming language frameworks, package management and build systems to to modeling data in SQL and using simpler HTML5, CSS and JavaScript for display.
+The important take away was I had failed to appreciate how Newt successfully shifted the discussion from programming language frameworks, package management and build systems to to modeling data in SQL and using simpler HTML5, CSS and JavaScript for display.

 > Newt, a type of salamander, doesn't seek attention.
 It does its own thing.
 You only notice a salamander if you look carefully.

 ## System design choices

 Demonstrating the "Newt stack" has resulted in questions.
-I think I can address the big four.
+Here's the big four questions.

 1. Why SQL?
 Why build your data models with SQL?
 2. Pandoc as rendering engine, why?
 3. Why YAML for configuration?
-4. How do I handle file uploads in my web application if I'm so focused on Postgres and SQL?
+4. How do I handle file uploads?

-Here's my answer the first question.
-I think knowing at least some SQL is unavoidable as a web developer.
-While many have adopted an ORM[1] to generate SQL the models and manage data the resulting SQL is often far from ideal.
-This remains true in 2024 even though ORM implementations have been around decades.
-The real problem with the ORM approach isn't inefficiency at all.
-The real problem is it obscures the data model and that discourages data re-use.
-The ORM is a layer of abstraction on a system that itself is a set of abstractions already.
-I feel you can skip the extra layer, keep things simplier and avoid additional brittleness of tieing your data models to closely to a single application version.
-Focus on SQL to describe the data model and how to manage it.
+My answer to the first question: I think knowing at least some SQL is unavoidable as a web developer.
+While many have adopted an ORM[1] to generate the SQL to render models and manage data the resulting SQL is often far from ideal.
+This is inspite of the fact that the ORM concept is decades old.
+The problem I worry about with ORM (yes, I've use them) isn't inefficiency.
+The real problem is the ORM obscures the data model and that discourages data re-use.
+The vast majority of web applications run in institutional settings use SQL databases (e.g. MySQL, Postgres, Oracle, SQLite3).
+Embracing SQL gives you power to extend those systems and even integrte them.
 In 2024 SQL remains the common language to manage data in a database.
+That's true even have a half century of existence.
 Even for non-relational data this has become true[2].
 SQL may look ugly or quirky but it definately has legs and plans to stick around for a very long time.
 Let's embrace it!

-For libraries, archives and museums managing metadata about our collections is critical.
-Ditching the ORM and focusing on SQL increases our ability to share techniques with non-developer colleagues.
-The simple act of teaching the SQL SELECT statement can be liberating for someone who has only curated data via a web form or spreadsheets.
-SQL is well suited to the approach of incremental learning.
-Learn as much as you need when you need it.

-The second question I run into is why Pandoc?
-Each of the programming languages I used over the three decades offer some of template language(s).
-Even PHP which started out as a template language has template languages and frameworks!
-In the meantime no common template systems has emerged[3] which is language agnostic and widely adopted.
-Inspite of that designing sites with templates remains a mainstay in web application development.
-If you're going to use a template language and engine, which one?
-Inventing a new one doesn't help situation.
-I want one that can function as a microservice standing on it's own.
+You may protest, "but some people really hate writing SQL!"
+Newt does provide a tool to address this.
+Newt provides `newtpg` that can take a data model described in the Newt configuration file and render SQL suitable for standanding up and managing data in Postgres and PostgREST.
+Another tool, `newtform` planed for development, will render the same model to HTML 5 and JavaScript so you can keep your model paired between the JSON API that manages the data and your brower's web form for doing data entry. in YAML that can be used to generate Postgres SQL as well as simple HTML 5 web forms.
+Of course Newt just provides a tool, you don't have to use it and you're welcome to write SQL and your web forms from scratch.

+The second question, why run Pandoc server to render things?
+Pandoc is good at transforming structured text.
+JSON is structured text and Pandoc can easily turn that into HTML.
+It is also ready to go in the spirit of using "off the shelf" micro services.
 In the data science and library circles I travel I've seen a huge adoption of Pandoc for static site generation.
-When I eventually stumbled on the feature that Pandoc can run as a web service it hit me.
-I could Pandoc as a rendering engine.It doesn't even require configuration.
-That lead me to pick it to be the rendering engine of Newt[4].
+That lead me to pick PAndoc as a rendering engine for my Newt[4] prototype.
 If another template language and engine comes on the scene, Newt can be adapted to us it instead[5].
+If you really don't like Pandoc templates Newt now provides a similar engine that supports Mustache templates, `newtmustache`.

+The third question, "Why YAML for configuration?".
+Personally I'm enthusiastic about YAML.
+It is sort of boring.
+But I think that is is strength.
+YAML has become umbiquious for describing configuration and simple data structures.
+It easily converts to JSON.
+It's declarative.
+Newt uses YAML largely because it's well known and is specifically known by my colleagues at Caltech Library.
+Why invent a new language when I can use one that is already known?

+Final question is "How do I handle file uploads?".
+The short answer is Newt doesn't.
+Eventually I plan to support for S3 protocol storage systems (e.g. Minio, S3) but I haven't had time to implement this and do not need it for the application I am building with Newt.
+A longer answer is yes, it is possible but you need to know Postgres really well.
+Technically Postgres+PostgreSQL can handle file uploads because you can store files or large objects in Postgres.
+Personally I don't want to store files in my data base management system.
+I'd rather store them in an object store like S3.
+I don't recomment Newt for applications that require handling file uploads unless you want to write your own micro service to implement it.

 [1]: ORM, object relational mapper.
 An ORM maps programs objects to a SQL syntax.
 With the advent of JSON columns in SQL tables this is rearly a problem anymore.
 Just focus on SQL.